teppokoivula/pw-mvc/README.md

 * View Scripts are specific to a given template, and essentially represent the per-page markup.
 Each template may have more than one View Script, each of which may represent either different sections of the page (masthead.php, aside.php, content.php) or completely different methods of rendering page content (json.php, rss.php).

-In the directory structure displayed above 'lib' contains files required by this output pattern itself,  'static' contains all static assets of your site (images, stylesheets, JavaScript files, etc.) and 'errors' is the directory where ProcessWire expects templates used for error messages to be placed.
+In the directory structure displayed above 'lib' contains files required by this output solution itself, 'static' contains all static assets of your site (images, stylesheets, JavaScript files, etc.) and 'errors' is the directory where ProcessWire expects templates used for error messages to be placed.

-## Other MVC-ish output patterns for ProcessWire
+## Other MVC-ish output solutions for ProcessWire

-In case you're interested in working with the MVC pattern – or siply looking for a solution that offers separation of concerns for your template files – and this particular project doesn't seem to fulfill your needs, you might want to check out the following options:
+In case you're interested in working with the MVC pattern – or simply looking for a solution that offers separation of concerns for your template files – and this particular project doesn't seem to fulfill your needs, you might want to check out the following options:

 * [A Rails-inspired [something]VC boilerplate for new ProcessWire projects](https://github.com/fixate/pw-mvc-boilerplate)
 * [SPEX, an asset and template management module for ProcessWire](https://github.com/jdart/Spex)